Learn how to troubleshoot OneAgent installation on AIX, Linux, and Windows.

 OneAgent is shipped with trusted Dynatrace SSL certificates, which are used to verify that OneAgent connects successfully to Dynatrace Server or ActiveGate.

-If your environment uses a proxy (thereby requiring an update to the remote server's SSL certificate), then you may encounter a Server certificate check failed
+If your environment uses a proxy (thereby requiring an update to the remote server's SSL certificate) or you have an Environment ActiveGate with its own custom certificate, you might encounter a Server certificate check failed

 message during the initial connection check.